How Solo Solicitors Can Turn Micro-Niches Into Practice Areas

 It’s how you position yourself as the go-to person for a high-value legal problem, the lawyer whose work can’t easily be replaced by a machine.

-Each began as a niche:
+Each of these began as a niche:

 • Cybersecurity